randubin/PDF-CDR/README.md

 # PDF-CDR
-This is the repository for the Research Content Disarm and Reconstruction of PDF Files.
+This is the repository for the Research work: Content Disarm and Reconstruction of PDF Files.

 The work was submitted to IEEE OpenAccess.